On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Main Results

 \begin{definition}[$L^2$-spectral gaps] Let $P$ be the transition kernel for a discrete time Markov chain with state space $\mathcal{H}$ and suppose that $\mu$ is invariant under $P$. $P$ is said to have $L^2_\mu$-spectral gap $1- \exp(-\lambda) $ (for $\lambda >0$) if for every $f \in L^2(\H; \mu)$ we have

 In the above, $\mu(f) := \int_{\H} f(u) d \mu(u) $ and $Pf(u):= \int_{\H} f(v) P(u, dv)$. \end{definition}

 Having defined the notion of spectral gap for a single Markov chain, the notion of uniform spectral gap for a family of Markov chains is defined in an obvious way.
-Namely, if $\{ P_n \}_{n \in \N}$ is a family of Markov chains, with perhaps different state spaces $ \{ \mathcal{H}_n \}_{n \in \N}$, we say that the family of Markov chains has \textit{uniform} Wasserstein spectral gap with respect to a family of distance like functions $\{ \tilde{d}_n \}$, if the Markov chains have spectral gaps with constants $C, \lambda$ which can be uniformly controlled, respectively, from above and away from zero.
+Namely, if $\{ P_n \}_{n \in \N}$ is a family of Markov chains, with perhaps different state spaces $ \{ \mathcal{H}_n \}_{n \in \N}$, we say that the family of Markov chains has \textit{uniform} Wasserstein spectral gap with respect to a family of distance like functions $\{ \tilde{d}_n \}$ if the Markov chains have spectral gaps with constants $C, \lambda$ which can be uniformly bounded, respectively, from above and away from zero.
 Likewise the chains are said to have uniform $L^2$-gaps (with respect to respective invariant measures) if the constant $\lambda$ can be uniformly bounded away from zero.
-We remark that Wasserstein spectral gaps imply uniqueness of invariant measures.
+We remark that Wasserstein spectral gaps imply uniqueness of invariant measures of Markov chains (this follows directly from the definition of Wasserstein gap).